 This answer is not every account requires one-to-one treatment.
 With hundreds of target accounts on your list, it’s impossible to treat them all with a hyper-focused level of personalization.
 You would need an enormous team and budget.

-The first tier, referred to as One-to-One ABM, is the super personalized one-to-one treatment that is most commonly associated with ABM.
-This is only manageable with a handful of accounts, but with these accounts, you can pull out all the stops.
-Some examples include things like personalized webinars and unique content pieces based on their challenges or objectives.
+The first tier, referred to as One-to-One ABM, is the super personalized one-to-one treatment most commonly associated with ABM.
+This is only manageable with a handful of accounts, but you can pull out all the stops with these accounts.
+Some examples include personalized webinars and unique content pieces based on their challenges or objectives.

-We’ll actually be spending another lesson looking at the specific tactics, so we’ll leave it here for now.
+We’ll be creating more content that looks at the specific tactics, so we’ll leave it here for now.
 The idea with One-to-One is that this tier is meant for your biggest, most valuable accounts that are worth the dedication and attention.

 The third tier, referred to as One-to-Many ABM, is meant to address the rest of the accounts on your list.
-This list can be as large as 1000-5000 accounts, so your tactics here are very similar to your typical inbound strategies.
+This list can be as large as 1000-5000 accounts, so your tactics here are similar to your typical inbound account-based marketing strategies.

-However, by leveraging your various account segments you can be targeted with your email outreach, using messaging and content that’s more focused on the topics and industries that your accounts are interested in.
-For example, you can run email campaigns focused on specific verticals, topics or geographic areas.
+However, by leveraging your various account segments, you can be targeted with your email outreach, using messaging and content more focused on the topics and industries your accounts are interested in.
+For example, you can create email campaigns focused on specific verticals, topics, or geographic areas.

-We’ve created a simple template that you can use to map out your strategy, following the three tiers outlined above.
+We’ve created a simple sheet that you can use to map out your ABM strategy, following the three tiers outlined above.
 (Click the image below to see it.)

-Defining Attributes to Segment and Target Your Accounts
+Defining Attributes to Segment and Target Your Key Accounts

-An important step, especially in tiers two and three, is defining common attributes among your accounts so you can effectively segment them.
 With your account list now broken into manageable tiers, you can start to think about how you’ll go about marketing to each.
-For tier two and three, segmenting them into marketable groups enables you to define common attributes among accounts and effectively target them at scale.
+In tiers two and three, segmenting them into marketable groups enables you to define common attributes among accounts and effectively target them at scale.

-Any modern B2B demand generation or revenue marketing team is either investing in ABM, or seriously thinking about it, and the reason is obvious—it works.
-But as you’ve learned in this lesson, the key to ABM is having a scalable strategy around how you define your target account list, how your break that list into manageable tiers, and how you effectively segment your accounts into marketable groups based on common attributes—and, yeah, accelerate your pipeline.
+But, as you’ve learned in this guide, the key is to have a scalable account-based marketing strategy.
+This enables you to define your target account list, break the list into manageable tiers, and effectively segment your accounts into marketable groups based on common attributes—and, yeah, accelerate your pipeline.